 - Diameter determines the size of the hole it makes in the target.
 Nearly all realistic weapons are going to be between 0.223 inches and 0.500 inches.
 That’s 5.56mm to 12.7mm.

 - Speed is the more significant factor in how hard a given bullet hits the target.
-If a brick has to hit my foot, I'd rather it be set there than dropped from a ten foot ladder.
-Most bullets will go from 800 to 3500 feet per second.
+If a brick has to hit my foot, I'd rather it be set there than dropped from a ten-foot ladder.
+Most bullets will travel from 800 to 3500 feet per second.
 That's 244 to 1067 meters per second.

 - Weight is the other.
 Heavier bullets will do more damage for a given speed than slow ones.
-A light .22 long rifle bullet is 32 grains (2 grams) to 750 grains (48.5 grams) for an elephant gun.
+A light .22 long rifle bullet is 32 grains (2 grams), while an "elephant gun" might be 750 grains (48.5 grams).